lucasvazq/eslint-mdx/packages/eslint-plugin-mdx/README.md

 3. `markdownExtensions` (`string | string[]`): `eslint-mdx` will only treat `.md` files as plain markdown by default, and will lint them via remark plugins.
 If you want to resolve other extensions as like `.md`, you can use this option.

 ## Rules

-### mdx/no-jsx-html-comments

-_Fixable_: HTML style comments in jsx block is invalid, this rule will help you to fix it by transforming it to JSX style comments.

 ### mdx/no-unescaped-entities